BenjDG/05_Work_Day_Scheduler/README.md

 ## Usage

-Record an event in on of the hour time slots and click the save button to the right of the textbox.
+Record an event in one of the hour time slots and click the save button to the right of the textbox.

 <br/>